Geometric properties of disintegration of measures: Introduction

 \subsection{Main results}

-As first result in this paper, we prove a disintegration theorem, Theorem~\ref{conditional}, which allows us to introduce a fibre-wise perspective on disintegration.
-Using this, we studied some conditions in which one can obtain a path of conditional measures in the space of probability measures: in the propositions \ref{weakly_continuous}, \ref{bijective} and \ref{mmf}, we discuss the weak continuity of a map $y \mapsto \mu_{y}$: in Proposition \ref{weakly_continuous} we proof that this map is weakly continuous $\nu$-almost everywhere, if $\nu$ is absolutely continuous with respect to volume measure on the set of index points, and in propositions \ref{bijective} and \ref{mmf} we explore certain hypotheses about the disintegration in which this map is weakly continuous.
-Afterwards we study paths of measures given via these disintegration maps and a rigidity condition establishing absolute continuity of measures in these paths.
-That is the content of Theorem~\ref{thm.absolute}, our main result in this section.
+As a first result in this paper, we proved a disintegration theorem, Theorem~\ref{conditional}, and we introduced a fibre-wise perspective on disintegration.
+Using this disintegration theorem, we studied conditions in which one can obtain a path of conditional measures in the space of probability measures.
+In particular, in the propositions \ref{weakly_continuous}, \ref{bijective} and \ref{mmf}, we investigated the weak continuity of the disintegration map, which parametrises the conditional measures.
+The last result in this paper is Theorem \ref{thm.absolute}.
+Its first part shows how to construct a path of conditional measures in the space of probabilities.
+Its second part gives us a sort of rigidity result for disintegration of measures.
+Namely, we showed that if one of the measures in this path is absolutely continuous, then all measures in the associated path must also be absolutely continuous.
+The third part is a particular case of absolutely continuity in which the disintegration map is an isometry.

+The paper is organised as follows.
+Section \ref{sec.settings} contains the main concepts from Optimal Transport Theory to be used along the paper.
+In Section~\ref{sec.disintegra}, a disintegration theorem, stated as Theorem~\ref{conditional}, is proved.
+In Section~\ref{sec.disint-maps}, Theorem~\ref{conditional} is used to define and study what we called disintegration maps.
+These crucial objects are used in Section~\ref{sec.absolute}.
+There we proved a series of propositions about a disintegration map: in Proposition \ref{weakly_continuous} we show that this map is nearly weakly continuous, under some assumptions on the reference measure $\nu$.
+In propositions \ref{bijective} and \ref{mmf} we studied hypotheses about the disintegration for which this map is weakly continuous.
+Afterwards we proved our main result in this section, Theorem \ref{thm.absolute}, about paths of measures given via disintegration maps and a rigidity condition establishing absolute continuity of measures in these paths.

 \